-(4) If a transfer to the first trust qualified, or would have qualified but for this [act], for a zero inclusion ratio for purposes of the federal generation-skipping transfer tax under Section 2642(c) of the Internal Revenue Code, the second trust instrument must not include or omit a term that, if included in or omitted from the first trust instrument, would have prevented the transfer to the first trust from qualifying for a zero inclusion ratio under Section 2642(c) of the Internal Revenue Code.
+- (4) If a transfer to the first trust qualified, or would have qualified but for this [act], for a zero inclusion ratio for purposes of the federal generation-skipping transfer tax under Section 2642(c) of the Internal Revenue Code, the second trust instrument must not include or omit a term that, if included in or omitted from the first trust instrument, would have prevented the transfer to the first trust from qualifying for a zero inclusion ratio under Section 2642(c) of the Internal Revenue Code. - (5) If the property of the first trust includes an interest subject to the minimum distribution rules of Section 401(a)(9) of the Internal Revenue Code and the treasury regulations issued under that section, the second trust instrument must not include or omit any term that, if included in or omitted from the first trust instrument, would have shortened the maximum distribution period otherwise allowable under Section 401(a)(9) of the Internal Revenue Code and the treasury regulations with respect to the interest under the first trust. - (6) In this paragraph, "tax benefit" means a federal or state tax deduction, exemption, exclusion, or other benefit not otherwise listed in this section, except for the benefit from having the settlor considered the owner under Sections 671 through 679 of the Internal Revenue Code.
+Subject to paragraph (7), if a second trust instrument must not include or omit a term that, if included in or omitted from the first trust instrument, would prevent the first trust from qualifying for a tax benefit if:

-(5) If the property of the first trust includes an interest subject to the minimum distribution rules of Section 401(a)(9) of the Internal Revenue Code and the treasury regulations issued under that section, the second trust instrument must not include or omit any term that, if included in or omitted from the first trust instrument, would have shortened the maximum distribution period otherwise allowable under Section 401(a)(9) of the Internal Revenue Code and the treasury regulations with respect to the interest under the first trust.
+(A) the first trust instrument expressly indicates an intent to qualify for a tax benefit; or if

-(6) In this paragraph, "tax benefit" means a federal or state tax deduction, exemption, exclusion, or other benefit not otherwise listed in this section, except for the benefit from having the settlor considered the owner under Sections 671 through 679 of the Internal Revenue Code.
-Subject to paragraph (7), if the first trust instrument expressly indicates an intent to qualify for a tax benefit or if the first trust instrument clearly is designed to enable the first trust to qualify for a tax benefit, and if the first trust qualified, or but for this [act] would have qualified, for the tax benefit, the second trust instrument must not include or omit a term that, if included in or omitted from the first trust instrument, would have prevented the first trust from qualifying for the tax benefit.
+(B) the first trust instrument clearly is designed to enable the first trust to qualify for a tax benefit, and if the first trust qualified, or but for this [act], would have qualified, for the tax benefit, the second trust instrument must not include or omit a term that, if included in or omitted from the first trust instrument, would have prevented the first trust from qualifying for the tax benefit.